About the Cleanup:

 WHAT IS COASTAL CLEANUP DAY?

 Every year, on the third Saturday in September, people join together at sites all over California to take part in the State's largest volunteer event, California Coastal Cleanup Day.
-In 2012, over 65,000 volunteers removed almost 770,000 pounds of trash and recyclables from California's beaches, lakes, and waterways.
+In 2015, more than 68,000 volunteers removed nearly 1,143,000 pounds of trash and recyclables from California's beaches, lakes, and waterways.
 Families, friends, coworkers, scout troops, school groups, service clubs, and individuals come together to celebrate and share their appreciation of California's fabulous coast and waterways.
 The event is part of the International Coastal Cleanup, organized by the Ocean Conservancy, which is the largest volunteer event on the planet!

 WHY ARE BEACH CLEANUPS IMPORTANT?

 Vast amounts of plastic debris litter the world's oceans causing all manner of harm, and most of this debris comes from land.
 Our beaches are collecting spots for trash from city streets and highways.
 Trash travels - via inland waterways, storm drains, sewers, and on the wind, and eventually ends up on the coast.
 If not removed, this debris will end up in the ocean.
 Beach cleanups are a last line of defense - to prevent debris from causing harm to our oceans, to wildlife, to our coastal economies, and even to beach-goers (ouch!).
 Read more...